intrbiz/bergamot-site/src/main/views/docs/user/ref/config.md

 not load loaded as a check.
 You are perfectly able to inherit from an object which is not a template.

 It will pay off to get your head around inheritance early on, as it will make your live far easier in the future.
-Take a look at the example configurations, to see the reccomended approaches for configuring Bergamot.
+Take a look at the example configurations, to see the recommended approaches for configuring Bergamot.

 Take a look at this short example of how inheritance behaves: